Best U.S. Dollar Credit Cards In Canada For 2026

 Is there a U.S. dollar card for businesses?

 Yes, there are a handful of U.S. dollar credit cards that are well-suited to Canadian businesses.
-There's a business version of the Scotiabank Scotiabank US Dollar Visa Card, though it requires you to have a US Dollar Business account.
+There's a business version of the Scotiabank US Dollar Visa Card, though it requires you to have a US Dollar Business account.

 Which Canadian banks offer U.S. credit cards?